ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 ![](images/left_after.png)

-If you press it a second time the elements move to the left margin.
+If you click it a second time the elements move to the left margin.

 -----------------------------------------------
 <div style="page-break-after: always;"></div>